vmware/terraform-provider-vra7/website/docs/r/deployment.html.markdown

 * `instances` - List of the detailed state/view of the machine resources/instances/VMs within the deployment.
 This is a nested schema, discussed below
 * `parent_resource_id` - ID of the deployment of which this machine is a part of
 * `request_id` - ID of the catalog item request
-* `request_state` - Current state of the request.
-It can be FAILED, IN_PROGRESS, SUCCESSFUL, etc.

 ### instances ###